 Backing up while towing anything can be tricky and it takes a lot of practice.
 Those who are beginners at it are likely to jackknife it a few times and end up going over a curb or two.
 Knowing how each vehicle or trailer moves together takes time to understand.
 Once you have mastered the art of backing up with a trailer or vehicle in tow, what kind of towing equipment can you stay hooked up to while backing up?

 What Towing Equipment Can You Back Up Without Disconnecting?

 One piece of equipment that you can stay connected to while backing up is the SwayPro and TrackPro from Blue Ox.
 Both of these products are weight distribution hitches that allow you to back up without disconnecting.
 SwayPro and TrackPro are both valuable towing equipment because they prevent trailer sway caused by bad roads, wind, passing vehicles, and weather before it starts.
 They are quick and easy to connect and disconnect, but there is no need to unhook while backing up.

 Tow Safely with Blue Ox

-Blue Ox offers a variety of tow bars for all of your flat towing needs.
+Blue Ox offers a variety of tow bars for all of your flat towing needs including custom base plates that fit your tow vehicle perfectly for flat-towing.
 Not all tow bars are created equal and we understand that you never want to compromise your fun or safety when you’re out on the road because of inadequate towing equipment.
 Blue Ox has Class III, Class IV, and Class V tow bars to handle whatever towing needs you have, ranging from 5,000 to 20,000 pounds.
 Visit our website today to browse our selection and find the right tow bar for you.